-In any case in which an arbitrator shall be required under this Agreement, a single arbitrator shall be selected by mutual agreement of the parties.
-In the event that the parties are unable to agree on an arbitrator, the Collective Agreement Arbitration Bureau shall be requested to select the Arbitrator.
+In any case in which an arbitrator will be required under this agreement, a single arbitrator will be selected by mutual agreement of the parties.
+In the event that the parties are unable to agree on an arbitrator, the Collective Agreement Arbitration Bureau will be requested to select the Arbitrator.